-Twenty five years ago I called myself a photographer for the first time.
+Twenty-seven years ago I called myself a photographer for the first time.
 I was attending photography school in Stockholm, Sweden, had won first price in a photo contest, shot a paid gig and participated in my first gallery show.

 I remember that as the moment I decided to become a photographer.
 For real.

-In 2005 a friend of mine working at the Swedish Church in New York suggested that I list myself on the their website as a photographer.
-I did and ended up finding my niche.
+In 2005 a friend of mine working at the Swedish Church in New York suggested that I list myself on the their website as a photographer and I ended up finding my niche.
 Wedding portraits in a New York environment of couples coming to NY to get married.

-I am 51 years old.
-Home for me is Manhattan, where I live, me and my gold fish.
-My family is in 3 different parts of the world.
-Sweden, Spain and Brooklyn,New York.
+I am 53 years old.
+Home for me is New York City.
+My family is in 3 different parts of the world, Sweden, Spain and Brooklyn.

 Enjoy! - Michael